VerdantFox/blog_posts/posts/0008_connect_4/connect_4.md

 ## AI Version 2 (AI_V2)

 This AI began just like our first AI.
 We pass a board state to the AI and tell it "You're 🔴 red and it's your turn.
-Pick a good column for yourself".
+Pick a good column for yourself."
 In preparation for multiple rounds, we create a dictionary (JavaScript Object) called `weights` where the keys are columns and the values are integer numbers representing column weights.
 The higher a column's weight, the better the move is.
 It looks like this:

 ```javascript
 // column: weight